Union, South Carolina: History

 Both the city of Union and Union County received their names from the old Union Church that stood a short distance from the Monarch Mill.
 When it was first founded, the city of Union was known as Unionville; later the name was shortened to Union.
 The county's first white settlers came from Virginia in 1749.
 Union County's population grew the fastest between 1762 and the start of the Revolutionary War.
 Settlers built log cabins and cultivated tobacco, flax, corn and wheat.
 Union was one of the first towns settled in the area and was untouched during the Civil War because the Broad River flooded and turned Sherman’s troops away from the town.

 Geography

 According to the United States Census Bureau, the city has a total area of 8.0 sqmi, all of it land.

+Climate

+According to the Köppen Climate Classification system, Union has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Union was 110 F on September 4, 1925 and July 1, 2012, while the coldest temperature recorded was -11 F on February 14, 1899.

 Demographics

+Union first appeared in the 1850 U.S. Census as "Unionville", with a recorded total population of 554.

 2020 census

 As of the 2020 United States census, there were 8,174 people, 3,452 households, and 2,063 families residing in the city.